Southport power station: History

-Provisional Orders were granted in 1883 and 1898 to Birkdale District Electric Supply Company Limited to supply electricity to Birkdale.
+Provisional orders, the Birkdale Electric Lighting Order 1883 and the Birkdale Electric Lighting Order 1898, were granted to Birkdale District Electric Supply Company Limited to supply electricity to Birkdale.
 The company built a power station Grantham Road, Birkdale.
 Birkdale Urban District was incorporated into the borough of Southport in 1911, after which Birkdale power station was operated by Southport Corporation.

 Southport Corporation Tramways operated a tramway service in Southport between 1900 and 1934, this was supplied with electric current by the Southport and Birkdale power stations.

 The generating station at Southport was extended with new plant as demand for electricity grew.

 There was a legal case in 1925–26 concerning certain clauses in agreements between the Southport Corporation and the Birkdale Electric Company regarding electricity supplies.

 The Central Electricity Board built the first stages of the National Grid between 1927 and 1933.
 Southport power station was connected to an electricity grid ring which included the power stations at Ribble (Lancaster), Lister Drive (Liverpool), Warrington and Westwood (Wigan); this was one of three electricity rings in the North West.
 The others were Bolton, Padiham, Rawtenstall and Kearsley power stations ring; and the third was Manchester, Oldham, Tame Valley and Stockport ring.

 The British electricity supply industry was nationalised in 1948 under the provisions of the Electricity Act 1947 (10 & 11 Geo.
-6 c.
+6. c.
 54).
 The Southport electricity undertaking was abolished, ownership of Southport and Birkdale power stations were vested in the British Electricity Authority, and subsequently the Central Electricity Authority and the Central Electricity Generating Board (CEGB).
 At the same time the electricity distribution and sales responsibilities of the Southport electricity undertaking were transferred to the North Western Electricity Board (NORWEB).

 Following nationalisation Southport power station became part of the Southport electricity supply district.

 Southport power station was closed in the late 1960s.